eclipse/vorto/docs/vortolang-1.0.md

 ## Introduction

-This document specifies the Digital Twin Vorto Language (vortolang 1.0), a language for describing models and interfaces for IoT Digital Twins.
+This document specifies the Vorto Language (vortolang 1.0), a language for describing models and interfaces for IoT Digital Twins.
 Digital twins are models of entities in the physical world such as a (multi) sensor device, smart power plant, and other entities that participate in IoT solutions.
 Modeling enables IoT solutions and IoT platforms to provision, use, and configure IoT devices and logical entities from multiple sources in a single solution.
 Using the vortolang and describing the entities's capabilities, IoT platforms and IoT solutions can leverage the semantics of these IoT entities.

 ## Digital Twin Vorto Language